tomshaw/laravel-calendar-table/README.md

 composer require tomshaw/laravel-calendar-table
 ```

-Publish the configuration file if you wish to change the default table name, season start months or fiscal_year_start_month.
+Publish the configuration file if you wish to review or change the command defaults.

 ```
 php artisan vendor:publish --provider="TomShaw\CalendarTable\Providers\CalendarTableServiceProvider" --tag=config